Conspiracy theories fly around Norton forum ‘Pifts’ purge

 bt4_logo

-http://remote-exploit.org/backtrack_download.html ^^
+https://remote-exploit.org/backtrack_download.html ^^

 You can read more about the release here.